ngjunsiang/laymansguide-src/content/season1/issue008/issue008.md

+Title: Issue 8: HTTP error codes—How does a server let the client know if there’s something wrong with their HTTP request?
+Date: 2019-02-02 08:00
+Tags:
+Category: Season 1
+Slug: lmg-issue-8-http-error-codeshow-does-a-server-let
+Author: J S Ng
+Summary:

 Last issue, I said that HTTP is a set of rules for sending and receiving documents that link to other documents.
 According to those rules, if you want a webpage, you (the client) must send a (HTTP) request to a server, which will return a response.

 I almost forgot one of my rules here, that it is just as important to know *why* you should do something as to know how to do it.
 All I need right now is to craft an HTTP request to get my data from Hypothes.is.
 In fact, HTTP requests and responses form the backbone of everything we do on the internet.
 Knowing what I know about them, I want to go a little in depth (just one issue, I promise), so that later some of the things I say about internet security will make a little more sense.